CageTV/Nordic-Gleam-Core/README.md

 ---

-## Credits & Acknowledgements
+## 👥 Contributors & Credits

+**Built with 💚 by CageTV & Nymph Nerds Production Team**

 Nordic Gleam Core would not exist without the creativity and hard work of the Skyrim modding community.

+### Core Team
+- **CageTV** — List development & curation
+- **Nymph Nerds Production Team** — Design & coordination

-Special thanks to:
+### Special Thanks
+Enormous thanks to our dedicated testers and supporters who helped shape this list:
+- **Testers & Contributors:** Everyone who provided feedback and testing during development
+- **Discord Community:** Constant support, ideas, and encouragement

+### Acknowledgements
 - The **Wabbajack Team** for developing the automation tools that make this possible.
 - **Bethesda Game Studios** for the foundation we continue to expand upon.
-- All **mod authors** whose creations enrich this list and keep Skyrim thriving.
+- **All mod authors** whose creations enrich this list and keep Skyrim thriving 🌿
-- The **Nordic Gleam contributors and testers** for shaping a stable and balanced experience.
-- Everyone in the **Nymph Nerds Discord** for their constant feedback and support.

 If your mod or work is featured in this list and you would like to be credited directly, please open an issue or reach out on Discord.